Enjoy these shipping forecast products – rain or shine

 The popularity of my Shipping Forecast painting shows just how deeply this daily poem to the weather around our islands is embedded in us.
 You may have read that it won an award from the British Cartographic Society in 2016.

 So I’ve had the image made into some it made beautiful and useful items for the home.
 These British-made items make unusual gifts.
-I have tea towels, coasters, mugs, greetings cards and prints.
-(Sorry, the aprons are sold out!)
+I have tea towels, coasters, greetings cards and prints.
+(Sorry, the aprons and cushions are sold out!)

 Here’s my quick guide to the products (with some facts about the Shipping Forecast thrown in!):